marcom/FoldRNA.jl/README.md

 This is an experimental implementation of nucleic acid secondary structure prediction and analysis algorithms in Julia.
-Everything is still in a state of flux and not guranteed to work.
+Everything is still in a state of flux and not guaranteed to work.

 ## Related packages